kokkos/kokkos-core-wiki/wiki-md-files-to-port/StdNonModSeq.md

 ### Return

-- (1,2): `InputIterator` instance pointing to the first element where the predicate is evaluated to true, or `last` if no element is found
+- (1,2): `InputIterator` instance pointing to the first element where the predicate is evaluated to true, or `last` if no such element is found
-- (2,3): iterator to the first element that equals `value`, or `Kokkos::Experimental::end(view)` if none is found
+- (3,4): iterator to the first element where the predicate is evaluated to `true`, or `Kokkos::Experimental::end(view)` if no such element is found

 ### Example
 ```cpp